digital-archives/HISTGA1011/schedule/week_02.md

 {: .label .label-yellow }
 Due

+Today we'll spend the first hour of class talking through out data objects.
+Be prepared to speak up to 5 minutes about your submitted Data Object.

 In class we will start the Week 2 activity, <a href="https://digital-archives.github.io/HISTGA1011/activities/fixity_bagger.html" target="_blank">Breaking BagIt</a>.
 Submit your completed activity summary in Brightspace by Sunday night.

 {: .label .label-green }